Hamburg: Germany’s Stunning Northern Beauty

 In Hamburg, the water can suddenly rise to 6 meters (20 feet) above its usual level.
 What this means is that there is no pier and that Mr. Manze will have to conduct his Bruckner pieces wearing rubber boots.
 It means those who own these elegant villas at Elbchaussee will need rather big hoses to save their wine cellars.

 Let’s finally get away from the water.
 A ten minute walk from Landungsbrücken will take the enthusiastic tourist to Hamburg’s red light district.
 This is where the main brothels are located.
 Starting at 8 p.m., prostitutes will be looking for customers in areas designated to them.
-In Herbertstrasse, a little street open for men only, sex workers will be sitting behind windows naked.
+In Herbertstrasse, a little street open to men only, sex workers will be sitting behind windows naked.

 What might seem extreme to American tourists or other visitors is perfectly normal to most Hamburgers.
 The port and the red light district belong together.
 Prostitutes need to register and pay taxes.
 They are legal.
 Forced prostitution is something which mostly takes place elsewhere.